 Other areas of counselling I deal with

-An initial consultation for couples lasting one hour costs £50, to be paid for at the end of the session.
-We can then make a decision about whether we wish to work together and if not I can refer you on to another qualified professional.
+Your initial consultation as a couple will last for a full hour and costs £70, to be paid for at the end of the session.
+We can then make a decision about whether we wish to work together.

-If we decide to work together I prefer clients to commit themselves to six sessions to have enough time to talk through and get a better idea of where the problems may lie.
-It may be that six sessions is enough, however, together we may decide it is important to continue and to deepen the work.
-The fee for sessions after the consultation is by negotiation but will cost around £50.
+If we do decide to work together I prefer people to commit themselves to six sessions to have sufficient time to get a clearer idea of where the problems may lie.
+It may be that this is enough, however, together we may decide it is important to continue and to deepen the work.

-In the context of a relationship of mutual trust and respect difficult thoughts and feelings can be expressed.
-Once they are understood, ways can be found to detoxify them in order to bring back harmony, vitality and creativity in both the individual and the couple.
+Where there is a relationship of mutual trust and respect, difficult thoughts and feelings can be expressed.
+For couples, things can be said that have sometimes never been said before to each other once it feels safe.
+Then when they are understood and accepted, it becomes possible to open up communication and to see things differently in order to bring back harmony, vitality and creativity in both the individual and the couple.